Inexpediency/ythosa-lang/README.md

 ---

 # Description
--    Lisp on JS
+-    Like Lisp.
+Written on JS
 -    Description and code will be updated in the future
--    :zzzzzzzzzzzzzzzzzzz:
+-    : zzzzzzzzzzzzzzzzzzz :
 -    ...